 - Cover the top of the lid with cling wrap.

-- Place the pot in a closet, pantry or other dark area for 24 hours.
+- Place the pot in a closet, pantry, or another dark area for 24 hours.

-- Fill a 12-inch pot with perlite that has been soaked in water and allowed to drain properly.
-If you place the soil in the pot and drench it at the same time that you are soaking the seeds, then it should be ready with the right level of moisture by the following day.
+- Fill a 12-inch pot with vermiculite that has been soaked in water and allowed to drain properly.
+If you place the vermiculite in the pot and drench it at the same time that you are soaking the seeds, then it should be ready with the right level of moisture by the following day.

-- Gently push each swollen seed about an inch into the soil of the pot.
-Space them out about 2 inches apart.
+- Gently push each swollen seed about an inch into the vermiculite.
+Space them about 2 inches apart.

 A seed will sprout within a few weeks under the right conditions.

-Soak the seeds in boiled water for 30 minutes and up to an hour.
+Soak the seeds in boiled water for 30 minutes to an hour.
 The warm water will penetrate the hard outer shell of the oval seed.
-Once they begin to swell in size, wrap them in a paper towel and put them in a plastic bag with a seal.
-Store the packet of seeds in a shady indoor area, such as a closet or pantry or drawer.
+Once the seeds begin to swell in size, wrap them in a paper towel and put them in a plastic bag with a seal.
+Store the packet of seeds in a shady indoor area, such as a closet, pantry, or drawer.

-Once the seeds break open to reveal the green sprout, they are ready to be transplanted to small pots.
-Gather 2-inch pots and fill them with perlite about halfway up the pot.
-Each seed needs to be buried at least an inch into the perlite.
+Once the seeds break open to reveal the green sprouts, they are ready to be transplanted to small pots.
+Gather 2-inch pots and fill them with vermiculite about halfway up the pot.
+Each seed needs to be buried at least an inch in the vermiculite.

 Seedling Repotting for Growth